imirzadeh/epsl-website/content/authors/abdullah-mamun/_index.md

 - PhD Students
 ---
 ## About Me
 I am a Ph.D. student at Arizona State University.
-I work as a Graduate Research Associate at the ASU Health Futures Center under the supervision of Dr. Hassan Ghasemzadeh.
+I work as a Graduate Research Associate at Embedded Machine Intelligence Lab (EMIL) under the supervision of Dr. Hassan Ghasemzadeh.

+I worked as a Software Developer at HLC Technologies Ltd and as a Lecturer at United International University in Dhaka, Bangladesh.
+Originally, I started my Ph.D. at Washington State University and later decided to transfer to Arizona State University after one year.
+Currently my work includes building and optimizing deep learning models for time-series data.

+Visit my website <a href="https://abdullah-mamun.com">here</a>.